-In the previous experiments, we set parameters $t_k$ as $\frac{1}{(k+1)^{1.51}}$ and $\overline{t}_k$ to be $\frac{1}{(k+1)^{1.1}}$.
+In the previous experiments, we set parameters $t_k$ as $\frac{1}{(k+1)^{1.51}}$ and $\overline{t}_k$ as $\frac{100}{(k+1)^{1.51}}$ .
 By adjusting these settings it is possible to increase or decrease the tolerance of the nonmonotonicity, which leads to different algorithm behavior.
 We set

-and tested three different scenarios ($C_2\in \{1, 100, 1000\}$) in order to see how the relaxation of the condition $\rho_{\cald}>\nu$ impacts the performance.
+and tested three different scenarios ($C_2\in \{1, 100, 10000\}$) in order to see how the relaxation of the condition $\rho_{\cald}>\nu$ impacts the performance.
 The following table shows the chosen settings of the compared algorithms for MNIST dataset, whereas the rest of the parameters were set as in the second experiment.

-We compared these three algorithms similarly as in previous experiments, by criticality measure $\omega(x_k)$ in terms of number of scalar products.
+We compared these three algorithms similarly as in previous experiments, by criticality measure $\omega(x_k)$ in terms of function evaluations and time in seconds.
 The problem being solved is \eqref{logregf}.
 Like the previous cases, five runs are performed and the reported curves correspond to the average results for each method.
 In the plots of $\omega(x_k)$, the shaded region represents the Standard Deviation.